hbctraining/reproducibility-tools/lessons/04_GitKraken.md

 ### Staging and Committing Changes

-But before we continue, we wish to utilize a few best practices from research data management: organize your files, using appropriate folder structure and file naming.
+But before we continue, we want to highlight a few research data management best practices: organize your files, structure your folder and name files consistently.

-1. Let's start by creating 5 new directories: `code`, `data`, `docs`, `figures`, and `other`
+1. Let's start by creating 5 new directories in the folder (in Finder, outside of Git: `code`, `data`, `docs`, `figures`, and `other`
 2. Now, let's move some of the files into these newly created directories from the downloaded `example_files` folder.
 Move the files into the appropriate folders as shown in the image below.
 We won't be moving `Pi Formulas...`, `README.md` (since one is already exists in our new repo), and `util_functions.R`.

 When done with the moving, your new repo (folder) should look something like the following image:

 <img src="../img/2.new-finder_view_added_files.png" width="700" align="center">

-Now, when we switch back to GitKraken, you'll notice the timeline window at the top has changed.
+Now, when we go to the GitKraken window, you'll notice the timeline window at the top has changed.
 GitKraken has noticed files have changes, and it's indicated this new set of changes is considered "Work in Progress" (WIP):

 <img src="../img/2.new-first_wip.png" width="700" align="center">

-Click on the **WIP** line at the top to show the files it is watching, show in the bottom pane.
+Click on the **WIP** (Work In Progress) line at the top to show the files it is watching, show in the bottom pane.
 You can resize this panel to show all the files if you desire:

 <img src="../img/2.new-file_list_resize.png" width="700" align="center">

 A **commit** tells Git that you made some changes which you want to record.
 Though a **commit** seems similar to saving a file, there are different aims behind ‘committing’ changes compared to saving changes. **Commits** take a snapshot of the file at that point and allow you to document information about the changes made to the document.

 We next need to tell Git that we wish to stage these files for a commit, what we call an initial commit, when we take a snapshot of the files at the start of our work and any tracking that we wish to do.
 To include or **add** these files for a commit, we **stage** all the changes by clicking on the "Stage all changes" button: